hackle/blogger/src/raw/about.md

 I am available for speaking at conferences, meetups or workplaces when there is genuine interest.
 Below are some of the current topics,

 ### A few things about unit testing
+Thinking about unit testing from first principle - and brace for the finds!
 Slides for [A few things about unit testing](/presso-pragmatic-unit-testing)

 ### Immutability for free! (use lens in TypeScript for the win)
+We look at the concept and implementation of lens, and see how it can be used in day-to-day scenarios for fun and profit.

 ### You are but one key word away from functional programming
+An easy and practical way to get everyday Object-Oriented programmers into functional programming.
+No joke!
+You'll get it.